 Making sense out of logs is not an easy task.
-Log management solutions, such as Sematext Cloud, gather and accept data from multiple sources.
+Log management solutions gather and accept data from multiple sources.
 Those sources can have different log events structures, providing a different granularity.
-They may not follow common, logging good practices and be hard to get some meaning from.
+They may not follow common logging best practices and be hard to get some meaning from.

-Because of that, it is important that the application we develop and follow best practices.
+Because of that, it is important to follow good practices when we develop an application.
 One of those is keeping meaningful log levels.
-That allows a person who will read the logs and try to give them meaning to understand the importance of the message that he sees in the text files or one of those awesome observability tools out there.
+That allows a person who will read the logs and try to give them meaning to understand the importance of the message that they see in the text files or one of those awesome observability tools out there.

 A log level or log severity is a piece of information telling how important a given log message is.
 It is a simple, yet very powerful way of distinguishing log events from each other.
 If the log levels are used properly in your application all you need is to look at the severity first.
 It will tell you if you can continue sleeping during the on-call night or you need to jump out of bed right away and hit another personal best in running between your bedroom and laptop in the living room.